-32. &quot;Summary of the Governor's Press Conference on September 25, 1991," BOJ Archives "Summary of the Governor's Press Conferences," No. 39268.
+&lt;sup>32 "Summary of the Governor's Press Conference on September 25, 1991," BOJ Archives "Summary of the Governor's Press Conferences," No. 39268.

-33. &quot;Developments concerning Fixed-Amount Postal Savings," a private note by the Director of the Policy Planning Department, December 27, 1991, BOJ Archives "Private Notes by Directors from 1991 to 1993," No. 39500.
-This objective was achieved later, when an agreement was reached between the MOF and the Ministry of Posts and Telecommunications in December 1992 that interest rates on postal savings should be linked to deposit interest rates at private financial institutions in principle.
+&lt;sup>33 "Developments concerning Fixed-Amount Postal Savings," a private note by the Director of the Policy Planning Department, December 27, 1991, BOJ Archives "Private Notes by Directors from 1991 to 1993," No. 39500.
+This objective was achieved later, when an agreement was reached between the MOF and the Ministry of Posts and Telecommunications in December 1992 that interest d.
+Reduction of the reserve requirement ratio

-serve requirement had changed, stating as follows: "As is indicated by the fact that the recent change in the reserve requirement ratio was the first change in 10 years, it seems difficult to deny that the Bank is impelled to make slight changes to the significance of the reserve requirement as a policy tool, in light of the ongoing major changes in the policy environment such as the progress in financial deregulation and globalization."34
+The Bank lowered the reserve requirement ratio in October 1991 for the first time in 10 years.
+As for the basic thinking behind this reduction, the Bank noted, "It aimed to mitigate financial institutions' burden of the reserve requirement, thereby developing an environment that enabled the Bank to manage smoother money market operations" and "If this measure was taken as an attempt to directly promote monetary easing, that is different from the Bank's true intention given its recognition of current economic and price developments in Japan."
+In addition, the Bank argued that the role of the reserve requirement had changed, stating as follows: "As is indicated by the fact that the recent change in the reserve requirement ratio was the first change in 10 years, it seems difficult to deny that the Bank is impelled to make slight changes to the significance of the reserve requirement as a policy tool, in light of the ongoing major changes in the policy environment such as the progress in financial deregulation and globalization."
+34

 At a press conference, Governor Mieno explained as follows: "Concerning money market operations, the Bank has continued to regard it important that appropriate market rates suited to actual economic conditions be formed.
-In light of the fact that the burden of the reserve requirement is imposing some constraints on smooth implementation of money market operations, the Bank judged that it was necessary to mitigate the burden to a certain degree by lowering the reserve requirement ratio and thereby create an environment in which the Bank could continue to manage smooth money market operations."35 e.
+In light of the fact that the burden of the reserve requirement is imposing some constraints on smooth implementation of money market operations, the Bank judged that it was necessary to mitigate the burden to a certain degree by lowering the reserve requirement ratio and thereby create an environment in which the Bank could continue to manage smooth money market operations."

+e.
 Second reduction of the official discount rate (November 1991)